 Three rules to remember

 To learn how to use DTL for your own transformations, you can work through our language tutorials.
-Before you do that, though, there are three golden rules it's worth remembering - all to do with how DTL interacts with the normaliser and your Bunker.
+Before you do that, though, there are three golden rules it's worth remembering - all to do with how DTL interacts with the normaliser and a bunker.

 Assign all the columns you need